What's Up, Tiger Lily?: Reception

 The reviews were mixed upon the film's release.
 Expressing disappointment in the movie, The New York Times stated that "the peppery English sound track wears thin as the action churns around in absolute chaos."
 Variety wrote, "The production has one premise – deliberately mismatched dialog – which is sustained reasonably well through its brief running time."

 Aggregator Rotten Tomatoes reports 81% approval of the film from 26 reviews, with an average rating of 6.9/10.

-The film is considered Woody Allen's directorial debut, although Allen distanced himself from it in a 2020 interview.
-It has been noted that it is not Allen's voice we hear at the end of the movie.
-In an interview with Brett Homenick, S. Richard Krown – the credited film editor – admitted that the voice was his own.